CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="LoadBallancerAPI..listLoadBalancers"></a>

 ### LoadBallancerAPI~listLoadBalancers() ⇒ <code>Promise</code>
-Lists all of the available load ballancers on the civo account
+Lists all of the available load ballancers on the civo account [GET]

 **Kind**: inner method of [<code>LoadBallancerAPI</code>](#LoadBallancerAPI)
 **Returns**: <code>Promise</code> - resolves with a list of available load balancers or rejects with an error